 It’s hard to know what to expect when traveling to Japan for the first time.
-You probably have a general idea about Japan based on the bits and pieces of the culture that you’re familiar with.
+You probably have a general idea about Japan based on the bits and pieces of the culture you’re familiar with.

 Sushi has taken the world by storm and now ramen is doing the same.
 There’s modern Tokyo and ancient Kyoto.
 There are cat cafes and maid cafes.
 Oh and those cool bullet trains that whisk you all over the country.